 Willowbrook: The Last Great Disgrace - Geraldo Rivera's 1972 exposé of Willowbrook State School

-National Council On Disability’s Deinstitutionalization Toolkit: NCD’s Deinstitutionalization Toolkit is designed to provide all those interested in institutional closures and expanded community living opportunities for people with intellectual disabilities and developmental disabilities (ID/DD) with information, strategies, state data, and case studies that can facilitate closure and build community capacity to serve more people with ID/DD in the community.
+National Council On Disability’s Deinstitutionalization Toolkit: NCD’s Deinstitutionalization Toolkit is designed to provide information, strategies, state data, and case studies that can facilitate institutional closure and build community capacity to serve more people with intellectual disabilities and developmental disabilities (ID/DD) in the community.

-Center on Human Policy- CHP was founded in 1971 by Burton Blatt in response to widespread abuse of and discrimination against people with disabilities in society.
+Center on Human Policy- CHP was founded in 1971 by Burton Blatt in response to widespread abuse of and discrimination against people with disabilities.
 Over the decades, the Center has engaged in evolving policy, research, and advocacy in, aligned with, and often leading, the national movement to ensure the rights of people with disabilities.
 Archive and Resources (1979); The Community Imperative

 Organizations and Networks: